jadongao/starter-hugo-academic/content/post/photo-varistor/index.md

   caption: ''
 ---

-**Abstract:** At present, there has been research on the lateral bipolar photoresistance effect of various semiconductor materials, which suggests that some semiconductor materials have the potential to be used to prepare a new type of photo-varistor based on the lateral bipolar photoresistance effect.
-However, further research and optimization of the production process of this type of photo-varistor have not been conducted.
-This project conducted in-depth research on the production process of this type of photo-varistor.
-Firstly, I conducted a series of experiments and selected two semiconductor materials with good linearity: one was $\rm Ag/SiO_{2}/Si$ P-type silicon corroded for 10 minutes, and the other was $\rm Ag/SiO_{2}/Si$ N-type silicon corroded for 5 minutes.
-Subsequently, I combine these silicon chips with 3D printing components to create two photo-varistors.
-Furthermore, I will use the Arduino circuit to monitorthe voltage of photo-varistors sensor.
-This project contributes to the application and commercialization of the photo-varistor based on lateral bipolar photoresistance effect.<br>
+**Abstract:** Previous studies have investigated the bipolar resistance effect in various semiconductor materials, suggesting the potential for developing a new type of photoresistive device based on this effect.
+However, further research and optimization of the fabrication process for such photoresistive devices are still needed.
+This project focuses on the in-depth study of the fabrication process for this type of photoresistive device.
+Firstly, a series of experiments were conducted to select two semiconductor materials with good linearity: one is P-type silicon ($\rm Ag/SiO_{2}/Si$) corroded for 10 minutes, and the other is N-type silicon ($\rm Ag/SiO_{2}/Si$) corroded for 5 minutes.
+Subsequently, other components were fabricated using 3D printing technology, and these components were combined with the selected silicon pieces to create resistors with different sensitivities.
+Furthermore, an Arduino circuit was used to transform the resistors into sensors, which were then applied to monitor small displacements.
+This project contributes to the industrial application and commercialization of the bipolar resistance effect in semiconductor materials.

 **Keywords:** lateral bipolar photoresistance effect, photo-varistor, sensor